“As Waldorf teachers,

 Let’s continue documenting warning flags in Steiner’s statements, especially with reference to Waldorf education.
 The flags flap within Steiner’s cloudy generalities, but they are also discernible above his specific, down-to-earth assertions.
 Consider one of the latter, a mild remark Steiner made about an apparently innocuous, morally neutral topic: linguistics:

 ◊ [Awesome] “If you try to find a vowel by letting a, o, and u sound together, this expresses at first a feeling of fear, and then an identification with what is feared.
 This sound expresses the most profound awe.
-It is found in Asian languages and shows that Asians are able to develop tremendous awe and veneration, whereas in Western languages this sound is missing, since awe and veneration are not the strongest traits of Europeans.” — Rudolf Steiner, PRACTICAL ADVICE TO TEACHERS, Foundations of Waldorf Education (Anthroposophic Press, 2000), pp. 20-21.
+It is found in Asian languages and shows that Asians are able to develop tremendous awe and veneration, whereas in Western languages this sound is missing, since awe and veneration are not the strongest traits of Europeans.” — Rudolf Steiner, PRACTICAL ADVICE TO TEACHERS (Anthroposophic Press, 2000), pp. 20-21.

 Anthroposophists sometimes defend Steiner by saying that he didn’t hate any races; he advocated love, as we have seen.
 But racism is not synonymous with hatred or bigotry.
 The central error in racism is intellectual, not emotional.
 A racist assigns all individuals to racial categories and then makes judgmental generalizations about those categories, asserting that members of different races have different mental, physical, and even spiritual characteristics.
 In the USA, it was long perfectly acceptable to assert that blacks are childlike, hence they are suited for slavery or at least menial submission to whites.
 A racist denies people’s human dignity and rights, seeing them not as individuals but as essentially indistinguishable representatives of a pack.
 Remember Martin Luther King’s dream: that people be judged not according to the color of their skin but according to the content of their characters.
 Waldorf teachers often say that they honor the individuality of each student, and perhaps they try to do so.
 But to the degree that they follow Steiner's lead in such matters as race, temperament, and other characteristics that divide individuals into defining categories, they cannot truly honor individual difference.

 Returning to Steiner’s statement, above, note that the differences he lays out between races are matters of spiritual capacity or inclination.
 Asians, as a race, are “able to develop tremendous awe and veneration,” while Europeans, as a race, have other, contrasting traits.
 This is racism of a particularly damaging sort.
-We begin to see that Steiner saw a hierarchy of races, some higher or more mature than others.
+We begin to see that Steiner posited a hierarchy of races, with some races deemed higher or more mature than others.
 [See "Steiner's Racism" and "Rankings".]

 Undeniably, there really are some minor, statistically verifiable differences between people of differing extraction.
 American Afro-Americans are more prone to sickle cell anemia than American Caucasians are, as a rule.
 Pointing this out is not racist.
 But making an unsubstantiated assertion that American blacks are less intelligent than American whites is clearly racist.
 And making an equivalent assertion in matters of spirit (such as that blacks or Jews or Asians are deficient in spiritual aptitude) is aggravated racism, the sort of smear that can be almost impossible to remove because it deals with matters that cannot be measured.
 That’s what we find here in Steiner’s words: Asians have different spiritual characteristics than Europeans.
 The races are different in profound, invisible, but very important ways.
 It makes no difference whether Steiner said such things with a beatific smile on his face and a song in his heart.
 His assertions are racist.